-Philadelphia Court of Common Pleas Mass Torts Court grants additional Forum Non Conveniens Dismissal Motions for firm client General Electric in two gadolinium cases.
+Philadelphia Court of Common Pleas Grants Additional Forum Non Conveniens Dismissals Motions for General Electric in Gadolinium Cases.

 The Hon.
 Sandra Mazer Moss, the judge presiding over the Gadolinium-Based Contrast Agent (GBCA) mass torts cases for the Philadelphia Court of Common Pleas, granted two more motions to dismiss cases on forum non conveniens grounds.
 The motions had been filed by Hollingsworth LLP for defendants General Electric Company and GE Healthcare, Inc. (GEHC).
 Just as in the prior three cases dismissed on forum non conveniens grounds, the plaintiffs were not Pennsylvania residents and they had never been exposed to GBCAs in Pennsylvania.
 Plaintiffs again contended that Pennsylvania was an appropriate forum because defendant Bayer Corporation was headquartered in Pittsburgh.
 Defendants presented evidence, however, that Bayer Corp. was a holding company which had no significant involvement in the activities allegedly giving rise to the litigation.